danieldogeanu/next-story/README.md

 - **`sitemap`**: Generates a sitemap for the Strapi application.

 ### Fetcher Commands

+These commands need to be run into the `fetcher` directory:

 - **`start`**: Starts the fetcher script to get data from the production Strapi container.

 ### Frontend (NextJS) Commands

+These commands need to be run into the `frontend` directory:

 - **`dev`**: Runs the Next.js development server.
 - **`build`**: Builds the Next.js application for production.
 - **`start`**: Starts the Next.js application in production mode.